-In consultation with our project partners and understanding the challenging situation presented by the current health emergency and policy responses around the world, the AI for Social Good Forum scheduled for February 20 has now been postponed to September 2020, at UN Conference Centre (UNCC) in Bangkok.
+In consultation with our project partners and understanding the challenging situation presented by the current health emergency and policy responses around the world, the AI for Social Good Forum scheduled for February 20 has now been postponed to October to November 2020.
 The actual date and details will be shared soon.

 Please contact Ms. Tina Lin at firstname.lastname@example.org if you have any related questions.
 Thank you.

 Artificial intelligence (AI) will revolutionize how we live, how we work and how we interact.
 It will reshape economic sectors and jobs and enhance the possibilities for increased productivity.
 The application of artificial intelligence can also help address social and environmental concerns.